mmkal/expect-type/README.md

 expectTypeOf<() => () => () => () => 1>().toEqualTypeOf<() => () => () => () => 2>()
 ```

-So, if you have an extremely deep type which ALSO has an intersection in it, you're out of luck and this library won't be able to test your type properly:
+So, if you have an extremely deep type that ALSO has an intersection in it, you're out of luck and this library won't be able to test your type properly:

 ```typescript
 // @ts-expect-error this fails, but it should succeed.